Beyond the Gates (TV series): Development

 In May 2025, CBS renewed the serial for an additional season, through the 2025 to 2026 daytime television season.
 In their press release, CBS cited the serial's continued ratings success, both in comparison to its predecessor The Talk and its direct competitor General Hospital, stating that since its debut, Beyond the Gates "has improved the time period +48% in broadcast viewership.
 Additionally, Beyond the Gates, is up +67% in multiplatform viewership from last years' time period and beats ABC's General Hospital by +7& among W25-54 on broadcast."
 That same month, Soap Opera Network announced Guza Jr had exited as co-executive producer and co-head writer; Tracey Thomson was named as his successor as a co-executive producer.
 In June 2025, Thomson was also named co-head writer; it was also reported Gregori J. Martin would depart, to focus on the tenth season of The Bay.
 The following month, Carlivati announced his exit, citing his decision to pursue "other projects".
 Other exits include Dunn and Lynn Martin; Brown, who was previously believed to be exiting, announced he would remain with the soap.
 Val Jean revealed the exits of Guza Jr, Carlivati and Dunn were amicable, as their roles were to assist in launching the serial.

+In April 2026, the serial was renewed for two additional years, through the 2027 to 2028 daytime television season.
+CBS announced their decision at their fall presentation on April 15.